bytebl33d/bytebl33d.github.io/blog/obfuscation-pipeline.md

 Every build pipeline includes two critical validation stages: a functional test to verify the binary executes without runtime errors, and a detection test using `ThreatCheck` or `Gocheck` to determine if the binary is flagged by Microsoft Defender.

-The pipeline implements several key features to streamline the obfuscation process:
+The pipeline implements several key features to streamline the obfuscation process.

 ### InvisibilityCloak: Source Code Obfuscation